jerry0519-nycu/database-management/ch6.md

 4|Matt Long|850|Dentistry

 - Attributes: student names, paid fees, registered classes
-- It is not a normalized table (has multiple columns for the same type of data), and there are a few issues with this
+- It is not a normalized table (has multiple columns for the same type of data (class)), and there are a few issues with this

 # Data Redundancies Issues - Insert Anomaly
 - If we want to add a new student but did not know their course name